VOCES VERBI

 Picture

 Despite the many arguments against abortion, euthanasia, and the culture of death, many in our society continue to push forward an evil agenda under the pretense of 'rights'.
 It can feel that we are speaking a completely different language when engaging with people on the issue of life.
-How has our culture come to this point, and what can we as Catholics do and say to help turn the tide against the culture of death?
-A helpful response can be found in St. John Paul II's Encyclical Evangelium Vitae (The Gospel of Life); Br.
-Peter presents on a Catholic response in the support of life.

 Picture

 During the past months, the wounds of racism have been re-opened in our culture.
 What can we do as Catholics to heal these wounds?
 Although almost five centuries have gone by since the apparitions of Our Blessed Mother to the humble Juan Diego, her message is more than ever necessary for those who are in search for authentic peace and reconciliation.
 Fr.
-Diego Ruiz presents on how Our Lady of Guadalupe reminds us today that we are all her children and she wants to bring us together as God’s family in Christ.
+Diego Ruiz, IVE, presents on how Our Lady of Guadalupe reminds us today that we are all her children and she wants to bring us together as God’s family in Christ.

 Picture